 With its part-time, cohort and campus-based format, Widener’s PhD program is designed for experienced working professionals interested in becoming stewards of social work’s professional knowledge base.

-Our mission is to help you develop as an academic leader and sharpen your skills and expertise in research, teaching, and application of theory.
-Here, you will cultivate leadership qualities and interpersonal skills to further your development for a career:
+The mission of Widener University's Center for Social Work Education is to help you develop as an academic leader and sharpen your skills and expertise in research, teaching, and application of theory.
+Through our social work PhD program, you will cultivate leadership qualities and interpersonal skills to further your development for a career:

 as social work faculty in undergraduate and graduate college and university programs